The Legend of the Condor Heroes (1983 TV series): Soundtrack

 The Legend of the Condor Heroes (射鵰英雄傳 seh diu ying hung juen) is the soundtrack of this television series, released in 1983 by EMI Records (百代唱片).
 Roman Tam and Jenny Tseng sing the following songs, most which are heard in the series.

+Worldwide popularity

+According to the "Top Ten TV Programs with the Most Viewed People in the World" announced by TVB in 1995, The Legend of the Condor Heroes was ranked third with a total worldwide audience of 356,163,000 people at that time.

 Production

 According to the behind-the-scenes featurette on the DVD, the Mongolian scenes were filmed on Lantau Island, Hong Kong.

 Awards

 This is the award this series has received.